Access Management

 Instance-level roles

-Bloomreach Engagement offers three main types of instances for your projects: shared, private and exclusive instance.
+Bloomreach Engagement offers three main types of instances for your projects: multi-tenant, single-tenant, and exclusive instance.
 These contain different features and configurations of data layers.
-In each of these instances, data is separated and access management is enabled to ensure your security.
+In each instance, data is separated, and access management is enabled to ensure your security.
 You can learn more about our Security architecture in its separate article.

-What is important for Access management, is that the additional layers of security within the more sophisticated types of instances, such as the private or exclusive instance, will require some additional roles and accesses or permissions compared to the shared instance.
-For projects running on a private instance, there are these additional roles, as described in the table below.
+What is important for Access management is that the additional layers of security within the more sophisticated types of instances, such as the single tenant or exclusive instance, will require some additional roles and accesses or permissions compared to the multi-tenant instance.
+There are these additional roles for projects running on a single tenant instance, as described in the table below.

 RoleDescriptionStandalone

-Super AdminHas full access to all accounts (Account Admin), projects (Project Admin) and customer data (including PII); has full access to instance-specific settings; has full access to instance access management.Yes
+Super AdminHas full access to all accounts (Account Admin), projects (Project Admin) and customer data (including PII); has full access to instance-specific settings; has full access to the instance access management; can see and edit CDN setting field.Yes

 Temporary Access RequesterCan request temporary access.No